 Ways to Enjoy

 There are many ways to enjoy a flank steak.
 Most people marinate the steak for several hours before grilling.
 This can impart a lot of added flavor while helping tenderize this tough cut before cooking.
 The rich connective tissue in the beef also makes smoked flank steak a great way to achieve tender, flavorful barbecue meat.

 Reverse searing flank steak involves smoking it at low temperatures before searing it on the grill, which is the reverse of the normal method.
 Reverse searing is effective for flank steak because it offers additional control over the internal temperature.

 Flank steaks are also a popular cut for fajitas, which typically include other grilled ingredients inside a tortilla.

-Flank steak also works for a steak sandwich if you cut it thin enough.
-Choosing a bread with a similar toughness can provide a more consistent experience when eating flank steak this way.
+If thinly cut, flank steak can also be used for a steak sandwich.
+Choosing bread with a similar toughness can provide a more consistent experience when eating flank steak this way.